Azumaya Objects in Triangulated Bicategories: Introduction

 \subsection{Invertibility}

-\cref{sec:dltybicat,sec:invertibility} give a general study of invertibility in triangulated bicategories, and this forms the foundation of the characterization theorems.
-In two further applications, we recover portions of the derived Morita (Eilenberg-Watts) theory of Rickard \cite{rickard1989mtd} and Schwede-Shipley \cite{SS03Stable}.
-In \fref{sec:Mot-Exa,sec:context} we give additional motivation, examples, and a review of bicategories.
+\cref{sec:dltybicat,sec:invertibility-trbicat} give a general study of invertibility in triangulated bicategories, and this forms the foundation of the characterization theorems. \cref{thm:InvertibilityChar} gives a general characterization of invertible objects in triangulated bicategories.
+As further applications, we recover results from the derived Morita (Eilenberg-Watts) theory of Rickard \cite{rickard1989mtd} and Schwede-Shipley \cite{SS03Stable}.
+The object $T$ here is called a \emph{tilting object}.

+\begin{prop}[\cite{rickard1989mtd}] Let $k$ be a commutative ring, and let $\sD_k$ denote the bicategory of $k$-algebras and derived categories of bimodules.
+Suppose $B$ is a differential graded $k$-algebra, and let $T$ be a differential graded right $B$-module.
+Let $A = \End_B(T)$ be the endomorphism algebra of $T.$ If $T$ has the following two properties, then $\sD_k(B)$ and $\sD_k(A)$ are equivalent as triangulated categories. \begin{enumerate} \item $T$ is a right-dualizable $B$-module. \item $T$ generates the triangulated category $\sD_k(B).$ \end{enumerate} \end{prop} \begin{note} Since $T$ is right-dualizable, $T$ is a bounded complex of finitely-generated and projective $B$-modules.
+Therefore the derived and underived endomorphism algebras are equal. \end{note} \begin{prop}[\cite{SS03Stable}] Let $k$ be a commutative ring spectrum, and let $\sD_k$ denote the bicategory of $k$-algebras and homotopy categories of bimodules.
+Suppose $B$ is a $k$-algebra, and let $T$ be a right $B$-module.
+Let $A = F_B(T,T)$ be the endomorphism ring spectrum of $T.$ If $T$ has the following two properties, then $\sD_k(B)$ and $\sD_k(A)$ are equivalent categories. \begin{enumerate} \item $T$ is right-dualizable as a $B$-module. \item $T$ generates the triangulated category $\sD_k(B).$ \end{enumerate} \end{prop}